 Himachal Pradesh was my backyard when I was growing up in Chandigarh.
 A chill in the air would make us run to the rooftop to see if it has snowed in Shimla.
 And if we need to pack ourselves in woolens.
 When I reached university, we did enough driving trips to Kasauli and around including trekking trips at timber trail.
 Since it was a stone’s throw away distance, I never ventured beyond Shimla.
 It remained a state more or less unexplored.
 Even though I grew up in the foothills of Shivalik ranges of the Himalayas that dominate the state.

 At the beginning of the year, I had decided to explore either Himachal or Uttarakhand.
 As luck would have it, I found the perfect company in fellow traveler and writer Alka Kaushik.
 We were off to explore the Kinnaur & Lahaul and Spiti districts of Himachal Pradesh.
 I hardly knew anything about these districts except that they are followers of Buddhism primarily.
-I was keen on exploring the ancient temples of Himachal Pradesh both for their Pahadi architecture and uninterrupted traditional practices that they continue to follow.
+I was keen on exploring the ancient temples both for their Pahadi architecture and uninterrupted traditional practices that they continue to follow.
 We discovered much more than I had set out to explore – will sit down and write about all of that.
-To begin with here are some of the first impressions of this lovely hill state.
+To begin with, here are some of the first impressions of this lovely hill state.

 Happy & Prosperous Himachal

 Himachal Pradesh is a happier state of India.
 Rich in nature and with a fairly small population, everyone has enough for their needs.
-In the days that we spent in Himachal going around Kinnaur, Spiti & Lahaul – we found people happy and smiling.
+In the days that we spent in the state going around Kinnaur, Spiti & Lahaul – we found people happy and smiling.
 No one cribbed and no one was begging.
 People we met at tea stalls and in other public places invited us home, sometimes to their villages located many kilometers away.
 They wanted us to see their villages when we told them we are out to explore the state.
 Literacy levels are definitely high.

 Telecommunications was extremely good till Kinnaur and in Spiti, only BSNL worked.
 Landlines are totally extinct and people seem to have forgotten that they existed ever.

-Throughout the Himachal trip, we found the minimal use of plastic bags.
+Throughout the trip, we found the minimal use of plastic bags.
 Everywhere we found cloth bags that can decompose easily even if they are thrown as such.
 In small villages like Nako, youth clubs take ownership of keeping their villages plastic free and clean.
-I saw a volunteer pick up garbage and put it in dustbins as he took me around for the village walk.
+I saw a volunteer pick up the garbage and put it in dustbins as he took me around for the village walk.
 The eco-consciousness of Himachali’s added a layer of joy to this travel as you feel hopeful – if they can do, so can the rest of India.

 We found no large and ultra-luxury hotel chains in this region.
 While the whole place was geared up quite well to host tourists with homestays and small guesthouses.
 We stayed in some of the best hotels served by Banjara Camps.
 And most survived on electricity provided by the state electricity boards.
 Most did not use generators and the ones who did use generators, used it very judiciously.
 All water heating was using solar heaters and a lot of lighting was using solar lanterns.